wescc-dev/gogo/README.md

 ### Firewall

 Gopher is an inherently insecure protocol.
-GoGopher provides an application-level protocol so that operators can at least control what is allowed to connect to the server and request its documents.
+GoGopher provides an application-level firewall so that operators can at least control what is allowed to connect to the server and request its documents.
 These rules are confiured in the file specified by the FIREWALL_CONFIG_FILE environment variable.
 By default, this is *`firewall-config.cfg`*

 Reasonable settings are in the default file: firewall is **enabled**, in **whitelist** mode, and allows connections only from the **local machine and local network**.

-GoGopher will not immediately be open to the internet without the operator explicitly configruing the firewall to allow it.
+**GoGopher will not immediately be open to the internet without the operator explicitly configruing the firewall to allow it.**

 ```firewall-config.json
 {